 • Computer literacy;

 • Be proficient in report drafting;

 • Proficiency in English language;

-– Be independent and free from conflicts of interest in the responsibilities they take on
+• Be independent and free from conflicts of interest in the undertaken responsibilities.

 4.2 General professional experience (25 points)

-– At least 8 (eight) years of general postgraduate professional experience related to the Union energy acquis (Ch.
-15) gained in an EU member state, candidate, or potential candidate country.
+• At least 8 (eight) years of general postgraduate professional experience related to the EU acquis, gained in an EU member state, a candidate or a potential candidate country

 4.3 Specific professional experience (50 points)

-Applications (EU format CV and application letter in English) need to be submitted no later than 4 June 2021, 17:00 hrs. titled: “Application for the position – Senior NKE in the area of Ch.15: Energy, Renewable energy; Support schemes for electricity renewable sources“.
+Applications (EU format CV and application letter in English) need to be submitted no later than 4 February 2022, 17:00 hrs, titled: “Application for the position – Senior NKE in the area of Environment and Climate Change, Ch.
+27. – new Drinking Water Directive”